 PCI DSS (Payment Card Industry Data Security Standard) is a set of controls and obligations for companies of any size that handle credit card information, designed to reduce the likelihood of card data being compromised.

-To put it simply, PCI DSS directs how organizations should securely manage credit card payments and cardholder information in order to best protect cardholder data.
+To put it simply, PCI DSS directs how organizations should securely manage credit card payments and payment card data in order to best protect the collection, storage, and transmission of cardholder data.

 The standard was set up by the Payment Card Industry Security Standards Council (PCI SSC), which is made up of the major credit card companies (American Express, Discover Financial Services, Visa, Mastercard and JCB International).

-The SSC set up these card industry data security standards to help protect cardholder data and prevent payment card fraud.
-In total, PCI DSS contains 12 requirements, which merchants and service providers that process payment card information must comply with in order to continue working with the major payment card brands.
+The SSC set up these card industry data security standards to help protect payment card data and prevent payment card fraud.
+In total, PCI DSS contains 12 requirements, which merchants and service providers that process payment card information must comply with in order to continue working with the major credit card companies.

-Each of the payment card brands incorporates PCI DSS as part of the technical requirements for all of their own information security compliance programs.
+Each of the credit card companies incorporates PCI DSS as part of the technical requirements for all of their own information security compliance programs.

 When an organization abides by PCI DSS requirements, on an ongoing basis, and can effectively protect cardholder data by maintaining a secure cardholder data environment (CDE) they’re PCI compliant.

 How you validate your PCI Compliance depends on how many transactions you process each year (more on how to validate below).

 While PCI DSS Compliance is not a legal requirement, it is necessary for companies that need to store or transmit credit card information, or else they won’t be able to work with any major payment card network, like Visa or Mastercard.